 Fishing trout in still water has a lot in common, whether it’s salt or fresh water.
 The trout live much in the same way: The feed and grow to maturity in the large still water and migrate to streams to spawn.
 Whether fresh or salt, the habitats also share some of the same types of prey – gammarus and baitfish/fry being two of the notable ones.
 In both fresh and salt water you can even be lucky enough to find trout feeding on terrestrials.

-Continue reading “FRESH OR SALT?”Category: Streamers
+Continue reading “FRESH OR SALT?”Game Changers

 Game Changers are a relatively new style of flies, tied on a number of shorter or longer shanks, connected together with small eyes.
 The shanks themselves come from just a centimetre in length and upwards.
 Linked together like a chain, the style and technique is excellent for tying big flies, long flies and even smaller flies with plenty of built in mobility.